Friday, May 23, 2025

 WHY WE ARE HERE, AND HOW WE GET TO HEAVEN

-Greetings, children!
-Today, I want to talk to you about two very big and very important questions:
+Greetings, children.
+Today, I want to talk to you about why we are here and how we get to heaven.

 Why are we here?

-The Bible tells us in Genesis that God created the world, the animals, the trees, the stars—and then He made people in His own image.
-That means we are special, made to be like Him in love, kindness, and goodness.
+In the book of Genesis, the Bible tells us that God created everything.
+He created the world, with all in it, such as the beautiful animals, plants and trees on the earth and stars in the night sky.
+God also made people in His own Image.
+That means we are special, made to be like Him in goodness, kindness and love.

 We are here to: